pmalik8/IntroToBlazorWorkshop/docs/07-component-libraries.md

 To create a component library:

-1. Add a new project to the solution
+1. Add a new project to the solution.
 1. Select **Razor Class Library**.
 Select **Next**.
 1. Specify "RazorClassLibrary1" in the **Project name** field.
 Select **Create**.
 1. Select the **Razor Class Library** template.
 Select **Create**.